brovarenko/eazy-lingo/docs/env.sample.md

 # PostgreSQL connection string (adjust user/password/host/dbname as needed)
 DATABASE_URL=postgresql://postgres:postgres@localhost:5432/eazy_lingo

+# Optional: default user email seeded into the database (should match your OAuth login)
+DEMO_USER_EMAIL=demo@eazy-lingo.dev
 ```

 > Keep the real `.env` files out of version control.
 Use this document as the canonical reference for required variables.